 The Charing Cross Theatre retains its quaint Victorian charm and architecture with the original Victorian bar at the back of the auditorium featuring the original Victorian glass paneling.
 Hosting a fine cocktail of plays, musicals, late night cabarets, and comedy shows, the Charing Cross Theatre is a venue which barely slows down!
-Some prominent past performances include Harold and Maude, The Braille Legacy, Death Takes a Holiday, The Woman in White, Ghetto Klown, Vieux Carre, Dear World, In The Bar Of a Tokyo Hotel, 6 Actors in Search of a Director and countless others.
+Some prominent past performances include Harold and Maude, The Braille Legacy, Death Takes a Holiday, The Woman in White, Ghetto Klown, Vieux Carre, Dear World, In The Bar Of a Tokyo Hotel, 6 Actors in Search of a Director, Amour, and countless others.

-Presently, the theatre is hosting the fabulous musical fantasy, Amour.
+Presently, the theatre is hosting the fabulous musical, Queen of the Mist.
 If you're planning on watching the show, our Charing Cross Theatre seating plan guide will come in handy!
 From the best seats in the house to nearby restaurants, read on to know everything there's to the Charing Cross Theatre.